elenamarie25/blueye_autonomy_project/README.md

-# Modular Sensor Mount for Blueye ROV
+# Modular Sensor Mounting System for Blueye ROV

-This open-source library contains 3D-printable mounting solutions for attaching various sensors to the Blueye ROV as part of its conversion into an autonomous underwater vehicle (AUV).
+This open-source library contains 3D-printable mounting solutions for attaching various sensors to the Blueye ROV.

 The mounts are designed to fit specific sensors such as:
 - USBL modem